 Rather than ask, where do broom shrubs grow, you should ask, where don’t they grow.
 The only space that is not pleasing to broom shrubs is a soggy, boggy and shady location.
 They establish quickly in disturbed areas but also in grassland and forests.
 Their adaptability and rapid growth can lead to an invasive tendency in some areas.

 Controlling broom shrubs with mechanical pulling and cultural management can help in areas with low infestations.
 This can be difficult on plants like Scotch broom, which may have a 6-foot long taproot.
 Chop out the plant in spring when the soil is moist and has some give.
 You can also cut the green foliage and let the stems dry out.
 Then follow with controlled burning to prevent the plant from re-sprouting.

-Instead of burning, you can paint stumps with a systemic herbicide such as glyphosate.
+Instead of burning, you can paint stumps with a systemic herbicide.
 You can also apply a foliar spray, which will translocate through the stoma in the leaves, down into the vascular and root system of the plant.
 The best time to spray is between April to July when leaves are dry and temperatures are 60 to 80 degrees Fahrenheit (15 to 26 C.).
-Broom shrub plants respond well to tryclopyr and glyphosate.